Sakrac/x65/README.md

 * irp (indefinite repeat)

 **FIXED**
+* % evaluates to the current end of scope instead of whatever scope ends first
+* rept crash fix if not resolved until assembly completed
 * rept and symbol reference with forward reference label was not taking section into account
 * Link append sections target confusion cleared up (caused crash/link errors/freeze)
 * XREF prevented linking with same name symbol included from .x65 object causing a linker failure